 Introduction to MIDI and Computer Music: Digital Audio, Part 2

-When converting an analog audio signal to a digital representation, an AD converter takes samples at equally spaced points in time.
-The sampling rate, or frequency of these amplitude measurements, determines the highest frequency of the input signal that can be captured.
+When converting an analog audio signal to a digital representation, an AD converter takes amplitude measurements, or samples, of the waveform at equally spaced points in time.
+The sampling rate — i.e., the frequency of these measurements — determines the highest frequency of the input signal that can be captured.
 We saw in class that an insufficiently high sampling rate causes the loss of high frequencies, resulting in muted or murky sound quality.
 (For a review of these ideas, see Digital Audio, Part 1.)

 Sampling resolution refers to the accuracy, rather than the frequency, of these amplitude measurements.
 The greater the accuracy, the more faithful is the digital representation of an analog audio signal.
 Accuracy depends on the kind of numbers used to encode the amplitude measurements.
 Most converters use integers to store these measurements.